tpiliposian/not-awesome-web3-security-roadmap/README.md

 So, if you’re serious about becoming a Web3 security researcher, do yourself a favor: get on Twitter, follow the right people, and dive into the flow.
 After reading this, you can even post about it, give your feedback, or mention me—it would be a pleasure!
 You can also post throughout your journey.
 I know people who are now very famous, and they started by sharing every step of their journey.

 ## EVM and Solidity

+Alright, by now, I assume you’ve set up your Twitter account, found some cool profiles to follow, and have started diving into the Web3 security.
+You’ve probably noticed how amazing the community is—everyone’s sharing what they’ve learned, posting insights, and spreading knowledge everywhere.

 ## CTFs